German and English: Language Similarities & Differences

 dictionary dictiōnārium Wörterbuch

-Word Order in German compared to English
+Word Order in German Compared to English

 Word order in the main clause